Definition of Function in C

 Types of Function

-• There are two types of functions in C on the basis of arguments passed and output return.
+• There are two types of functions in C based on arguments passed and output return.
 These are –

 • In Built/Built In/System Defined/Library Functions